saicodes64/expressBookReviews/tasks.md

 	•	Use async to get all books.
 	•	Use Promises to get books by ISBN/Author/Title.
 	•	Retest all endpoints after refactor.
+	•	Store secret key in a config file.

 ⸻